Research

 My interests go out to remote sensing and field studies of glaciers and ice sheets.
 My research focuses in particular on the polar regions.
 I am involved in several international research projects focused on monitoring changes in the cryosphere and their relation to climate.

-Currently I work at ENVEO [Environmental Earth Observation], an Innsbruck, Austria, based science and engineering company specialised in development and applications of satellite based Earth Observation for climate monitoring and cryosphere studies.
-I am a research scientist in several projects focused on determining changes in Arctic and Antarctic ice masses, among others the EU & ESA funded projects:
+I am a senior research scientist at ENVEO, a science and engineering company - based in Innsbruck, Austria - specialised in development and applications of satellite based Earth Observation for climate monitoring and cryosphere studies.
+I work in projects focused on determining changes in Arctic and Antarctic ice masses.
+Below follows a list of projects I am/was involved in:

 A recent BBC article highlights some of the work we do at ENVEO.
 Read more.....